Nebraska Revised Statute 25-3401

 (b) A court may include in its final order or judgment in any civil action a finding that the action was frivolous.

-(c) A finding under subdivision (2)(b) of this section shall be reflected in the docket entries of the case.
+(c) A finding under subdivision (2)(b) of this section shall be reflected in the record of the case.